PrefectHQ/prefect/docs/tutorial/workers.md

 Workers and work pools bridge the Prefect orchestration layer with the infrastructure the flows are actually executed on.

 !!! tip "[Choosing Between workers and `flow.serve()`](/concepts/deployments/#two-approaches-to-deployments)"
     The earlier section discussed the `flow.serve()` approach.
 For many use cases, `flow.serve()` is sufficient to meet scheduling and orchestration needs.
 Workers and work pools are optional.
 Just remember, if infrastructure needs escalate, workers and work pools can become a handy tool.
 The best part?
-You're not locked into one method – you can seamlessly combine approaches as needed.
+You're not locked into one method.
+You can seamlessly combine approaches as needed.

 !!! note "Deployment definition methods differ slightly for workers"
     If you choose to use worker-based execution, **the way you define deployments will be slightly different:** deployments will be configured using Prefect's CLI and a `prefect.yaml` file, as detailed below.
 A serve deployment cannot be submitted to a work pool, and vice versa.

-The primary reason to use workers and work pools instead of `flows.serve()` is for __dynamic infrastructure provisioning and configuration__.
+The primary reason to use workers and work pools is for __dynamic infrastructure provisioning and configuration__.
 For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.
 In this case, you don't want an idle process running within that infrastructure.
 Instead, you can use a lightweight _worker_ to dynamically provision the infrastructure only when a run of that workflow is ready to be executed.